-The national dishes of Canada are some of the most delicious foods in the world!
-Of course, as a native Canadian I might be a bit biased 🙂 Having grown up with most of these foods, I think everyone should love them too.
+Canada’s national dishes are some of the most delicious foods in the world!
+Of course, as a native Canadian I might be a bit biased 🙂 Having grown up with most of these foods, I think everyone will love them too.

 Disclosure: Some of the links below are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.
 I really appreciate your support!